Cody-Price/BFit_fe/README.md

 ### Introduction

 BFit is an iOS social media based application built for people who would like to post/share meal plans, workouts and other fitness tips all while supporting eachother together in a fitness-only paradigm.

-This project is currently in the testing phase and is not yet ready for deployment to the iOS store (that and I currently cannot afford an apple dev license)
+This project was assigned to be completed in less than 10 days requiring communication between Front End and Back End engineers.
+My partners and I all decided to take on two new languages to complete this task.

 ### Demo: